US STOCKS-Wall St climbs to record after manufacturing data

 Construction spending, however, edged up 0.1 percent in February as outlays on private residential construction projects recorded their biggest decline in seven months.

+Large-cap technology stocks helped lift the Nasdaq, with Google Inc up 2 percent to $1,136.42 and Microsoft Corp up 1.1 percent at $41.44 - both among the biggest boosts to the Nasdaq 100 index.

-Intuitive Surgical Inc jumped 11 percent to $486.74 as the best performer on the S&P 500 after the company said the U.S. Food and Drug Administration gave marketing clearance for the company's da Vinci Xi Surgical System.
+Intuitive Surgical Inc jumped 9.1 percent to $477.89 as the best performer on the S&P 500 after the company said the U.S. Food and Drug Administration gave marketing clearance for the company's da Vinci Xi Surgical System.
+The NYSEArca biotech index gained 2 percent.

 * Dow flat, S&P up 0.01 pct, Nasdaq up 0.04 pct (Adds details, updates prices)